By: Team T08-4 Since: Jan 2019 Licence: MIT

 -

-selects the participant at index 1 in the results of thefind
+select 1selects the participant at index 1 in the results of thefindcommand.

 4.10.
 Listing entered commands : history